 Industry Analysis & Industry Trends

-Over the five years through 2013-14, industry operators have exploited the fact that consumers wanted to minimise their spending and taken revenue from independent convenience stores, department stores and specialised food retailers... purchase to read more
+Over the five years through 2014-15, industry operators have exploited the fact that often consumers wanted to minimise their spending and have taken revenue from independent convenience stores, department stores and specialised food retailers... purchase to read more

 A wide variety of fresh foods, like fruit, vegetables, meat and delicatessen products, have been a mainstream part of the supermarket business for more than 20 years.
 There have been few substantive changes to the business model since then.
 The UK Supermarkets industry has more packaged fresh food (e.g. vacuum-packed vegetables) than many other developed countries, primarily because UK agriculture is relatively small-scale.
 For similar reasons, frozen food contributes a substantial slice of industry revenue.
 Packaged non-perishable foods like cereal and pasta generate about one-third of supermarkets' food revenue.
 Sales in this segment are expected to remain relatively constant over 2014-15... purchase to read more